-Nikon is aligning the new Z50 with the D7500.
-That means it’s suitable for enthusiast photographers as a mirrorless alternative to their DSLR.
+Nikon is referring to the new Z50 as the mirrorless equivalent of the D7500.
+That means it’s aimed at enthusiast photographers.
 Of course, it could also appeal to people buying their first interchangeable lens camera.

 As it has an APS-C format sensor, or DX-format as Nikon calls it, the Z50 is a little smaller and more affordable than the full-frame Nikon Z6 and Z7.
 This will help give appeal to people who don’t count photography as their hobby, but who want a decent camera to photograph their main pastime.